Merchant Cash Advance vs. Business Loan: Key Differences Explained

 Loans are typically more cost-effective, but not every business will qualify, and the process may take longer.

 • Stricter qualification standards.
-A good credit score, strong financials, and time in business are often required.
+A good credit score, strong financials, and time in business are often required by the lender.

 • Slower processing times.
-Some lenders take days or weeks to review applications.
+Some lenders take days or weeks to review applications and request documentation.

 • Collateral and guarantees.
 Certain loans may require a personal guarantee or business assets to secure funding.

 • Missed payments hurt credit.
-Failure to meet your repayment schedule can damage both business and personal credit scores.
+Failure to meet your repayment schedule can damage both business and personal credit scores and limit future financing options.

 Clarify Capital helps business owners weigh these factors transparently, providing honest guidance based on your actual financials, not guesswork.